Battle of Killala: Aftermath

-The defeat was the last major engagement of the Irish Rebellion 1798 on land; Killala had only remained under rebel control for thirty-two days.
+The defeat was the last major engagement of the Irish Rebellion 1798 on land; Killala had remained under rebel control for only thirty-two days.
 After the battle, government forces conducted sweeps in the town and the surrounding countryside, summarily executing any captured rebel found and burning houses suspected of harbouring rebels.
 These sweeps led to the deaths of several civilians, some of whom were loyalists.
 The four French officers were captured during the battle, and were afterwards sent to Dublin, and from there to London.
 Irishman Henry O'Keane, though he was an officer in the French Revolutionary Army, was sent to Castlebar instead, where he was court-martialled.
 O'Keane was spared the death penalty, though he was exiled instead and forbidden to ever set foot on any territory under Crown control.

 A series of courts-martial began the day after the battle.
-The proceedings took place a house in Killala owned by local resident Owen Morrisson.
+The proceedings took place at a house in Killala owned by local resident Owen Morrisson.
 Two rebel commanders, Richard Bourke and Captain Bellew, were tried on Monday evening and found guilty.
 They were executed the next morning in the park behind the town castle.
 Another prominent rebel commander, Roger MacGuire, was transported to Botany Bay instead, while his father was hanged.
 Courts-martial and executions of other captured rebels continued for a week.
 In total, seventy-five prisoners were court-martialled at Killala.
 The Church of Ireland Bishop of Killala and Achonry, Joseph Stock, left the most detailed eye-witness account of the battle.
 It was published in 1800.